-Having said that, the goal is to ensure your cat is well cared for in his/her older years and preventative medicine is of essence.
+Having said that, the goal is to ensure your cat is well cared for in his/her older years and preventative medicine is of the essence.
 Most young cats will see a veterinarian once a year for their annual vaccinations and a general physical examination.
 When your cat becomes older it is advisable you make more frequent visits to the veterinarian.
-Remember, your cat can’t tell you if there is something troubling them, so you have to act on their behalf and that includes looking out for their physical wellbeing.
-Remember, with regular veterinary checkups, many diseases associated with aging can be diagnosed early, which increases your cat’s chances of either a recovery or longevity.
+Remember, your cat can’t tell you if there is something troubling them, so you have to act on their behalf and that includes looking out for their physical well-being.
+Remember, with regular veterinary checkups, many diseases associated with ageing can be diagnosed early, which increases your cat’s chances of either a recovery or longevity.

 When is a cat considered elderly?

 Many people will state that a cat ages 7 years per year but this is, in fact, incorrect.

 Cats are considered elderly from around 10 – 12 years of age.
 They may well still have a spring in their step and no medical problems but around this age, it is time to be aware that your cat is getting along in years and keep an extra watchful eye on their health.

 Ageing causes wear and tear.
 The vital organs begin to lose efficiency, the immune system becomes less effective and hair falls out.

 Muscles shrink and lose strength and flexibility.